Another Eden: Gameplay

 Despite being a mobile game created on the GREE platform, the game has little focus on social interactions and log-in bonuses frequently found on the platform.
 The game is free to play, with in-app purchases for in-game items.
-The game features 84 chapter main scenario that continues to grow, with the gameplay involving the player time travelling through three main time periods; the past, present, and future.
+The game features an 114-chapter main scenario that continues to grow, with the gameplay involving the player time travelling through three main time periods; the past, present, and future.

 The game primarily plays as a side-scrolling JRPG, at times opening up for full 3D movement.
 The player directly maneuvers a character between locations and interacts with non-playable characters to progress through the game.
 Confrontations with enemy characters are played out with turn-based battles.
 New characters will join the party and grow stronger naturally over the course of the game flow, however the player may opt to spend "Chronos Stones" to obtain a larger roster of characters to use throughout the game.
 "Chronos Stones", which can be obtained naturally through playing the game, or bought through in-app purchases, allows access to the "Star Dreaming Hall", which allows the player to gamble gacha-style for a wide variety of characters.

 Plot

-The game centers around a boy named Aldo, the game's protagonist, and his sister Feinne.
-The two live plain and peaceful lives in a small village, however one day the Beast King appears and seeks to use Feinne's dormant abilities to erase humans from the world, leaving the planet only for beast-kin.
+The game centers around a boy named Aldo, the game's protagonist, and his sister, Feinne.
+The two live plain and peaceful lives in a small village; however, one day, the Beast King appears and seeks to use Feinne's dormant abilities to erase humans from the world, leaving the planet only for beast-kin.
 Aldo desperately attempts to rescue his sister from the Beast King, but a distortion in space-time occurs in the air and whisks Aldo away 800 years into the future.